DevVinod007/DevVinod007/README.md

 - 👋 Hi, I’m @Vinod
 - 👀 I’m interested in website developement and android apps
-- 🌱 I’m currently learning angular and Kotlin
+- 🌱 I’m currently learning Js and its related Frameworks
-- 💞️ I’m looking to collaborate on Kotlin
+- 💞️ I’m looking to collaborate in JS
 - 📫 How to reach me vinod8797@gmail.com

 <!---